addyosmani/backbone-fundamentals/README.md

 </pre>

-* After you've installed all of the dependencies for the stack, we can get to cloning the repo containing our practicals and running them.
-Start by running the below lines:
+* After you've installed all of the dependencies for the stack, we can clone the repo containing our practicals and run them:

 <pre>
 git clone git://github.com/addyosmani/backbone-boilerplates.git